Top of page

 Lymphatic vessels pass through lots of ‘checkpoints’ called lymph nodes (sometimes known as lymph glands).
 Lymph nodes are small, bean-shaped structures.
 They are usually 1 to 2cm long.

-You have hundreds of lymph nodes all over your body, except in your brain and spinal cord.
+You have hundreds of lymph nodes, found all over your body, except in your brain and spinal cord.
 They are often grouped together.

 Lymph nodes filter lymph.
 They trap germs and damaged or abnormal cells, and activate immune responses to help your body get rid of them.